simeononsecurity/simeononsecurity.ch/content/articles/common-mistakes-while-using-a-vpn/index.en.md

 Using a free VPN is another common mistake with using VPNs.
 While free VPNs may seem like a good option, they often come with limitations that can compromise your security and privacy.
 Free VPNs may log your internet traffic, sell your data to third parties, or limit your bandwidth and speed.

 If you want to use a VPN, it is recommended to pay for a reputable VPN service.
-This way, you can ensure that your data is not being sold or logged, and you can enjoy fast and reliable internet speeds.
+This way, you can ensure that your data isn't being sold or logged, and you can enjoy fast and reliable internet speeds.

 ### Not Updating Your VPN Software

 Not updating your VPN software is another common mistake with using VPNs.
 VPN providers release updates to their software to address vulnerabilities and improve performance.
-If you are using an outdated version of your VPN software, you may be vulnerable to security risks and performance issues.
+If you're using an outdated version of your VPN software, you may be vulnerable to security risks and performance issues.

 To avoid this mistake, make sure to update your VPN software regularly.
 Most VPN providers will notify you when an update is available, or you can check for updates manually.